Installing ARTIQ¶

 }

-in the directory containing the flake.nix
+To spawn a shell in this environment, navigate to the directory containing the flake.nix

 To find more packages you can browse the Nix package search website.
 If your favorite package is not available with Nix, contact M-Labs using the helpdesk@ email.